SabaMoghari/MEA/Patterns-and-models.md

 ## AI and Deep Learning Models for Financial Assistant Chatbot

-In this document, we present several open-source and free AI and deep learning models that we have considered for use in our financial assistant chatbot.
+In this document,we present several open-source and free AI and deep learning models that we have considered for use in our financial assistant chatbot.

 **Large Language Models (LLMs):**